-Mr. Johnson administers and produces multimedia content for International Rivers website and oversees fulfillment of International Rivers’ technology needs.
+Mr. Johnson administers, edits, and produces content for International Rivers website and oversees fulfillment of International Rivers’ technology needs.
 Before moving to the Bay Area in 2007, he worked for several years on the IT staff at the Cecil G. Sheps Center for Health Services Research in Chapel Hill.
 Also a composer and musician, Mr. Johnson has composed soundtracks for several award-winning documentary films and performs regularly in the Bay Area and across the U.S. He holds a Bachelor's degree in Political Science and Psychology from the University of North Carolina and a Master of Fine Arts degree in Electronic Music and Intermedia Art from Mills College.
 His home river basin is the Neuse in North Carolina.

 Ms. Lazarou provides technical support and network/systems administration for our Berkeley office and regional staff.
 Before joining International Rivers in 2013, Ms. Lazarou worked as a freelance IT technician and web administrator for several years.
 When she is not happily tinkering with computers at International Rivers, she is making websites, playing instruments, and directing the East Bay chapter of Women Who Code.
 She holds a Bachelor's degree in Music Engineering from the University of North Carolina at Asheville.

 Based in Mumbai, Mr. Mehta works with regional partners to campaign against the construction of destructive dams in the Himalayas.
 He supports social movements and provides advocacy support to South Asian communities and NGOs.
 Mr. Mehta was appointed by the Bombay High Court on a Committee to assess the impacts of development on the tidal movement of a coastal river in Mumbai.
 Prior to joining International Rivers in 2010, Mr. Mehta worked with Bombay Environmental Action Group for over 17 years.
 He worked on environmental and town and regional planning legislation and developed an expertise on declaration and planning of ecologically sensitive areas.
 He was on several Federal and State appointed Committees.
 After obtaining his Bachelor's Degree in Statistics from the University of Bombay, India, he started his career in IT.
 Exposure to environmental activism in the west influenced his decision to change careers.
 He also has a Master's Degree in Public Administration from Harvard University.